Oscar Gozos

-Oscar Gozos is a Filipino politician who served as Mayor of Lipa City, Batangas until June 30, 2010.
-He was born on September 12, 1950 in Brgy.
-Sta.
-Cruz, Rosario, Batangas.
-He is married to Nilda Mercado.
+Oscar Gozos (born September 12, 1950) is a Filipino politician who last served as Mayor of Lipa City, Batangas from 2007 to 2010.

 Education

 He was salutatorian when he finished his elementary in Our Lady of Rosary Academy in Lipa City, Batangas on 1961.
 Since he studied in a Catholic school in his elementary days, he decided to enter a seminary for his high school.
 He finished high school in St. Francis de Sales Seminary in Lipa City.
 He took up AB Political Science in University of the Philippines.
 He obtained his Bachelor of Laws from the same university in 1976.

 Lawyer

 After becoming a lawyer he became a managing partner of Gozos, Marquez, De Jesus, Linatoc Law Offices.
 He was also an original partner for Manalo Puno Gozos and Mendoza Law Offices.

 Past government positions

+Personal life

+Gozos is married to Nilda Mercado.